katarinarosiak/JavaScript-Basic-Exercises/README.md

-#Excercies from a preparation part of the Launch School Curriculum#
+#Exercies from a preparation part of the Launch School Curriculum#